FazeelUsmani/Scaler-Academy/042 Dynamic Programming 9/README.md

-This folder contains all the assignment and homework solutions given in the class
+This folder contains all the assignment and homework solutions of this class